Health Effects From Biological Contaminants

 - Make sure that your vented appliance has the vent connected and that nothing is blocking it.
 Make sure there are no holes or cracks in the vent.
 Do not vent gas clothes dryers or water heaters into the house for heating.
 This is unsafe.

 - Open the stove’s damper when adding wood.
 This allows more air into the stove.
 More air helps the wood burn properly, and prevents pollutants from being drawn back into the house instead of going up the chimney.
 If there is isible smoke or a constant smoky odor inside the home while using a wood-burning stove, this is a sign that the stove is not working properly.
 Soot on furniture in the rooms where you are using the stove also tells this.
-You should definitely do something about this, unless you are aiming for an antiquated look of furniture.
+You should definitely do something about this, unless you are aiming for an antiquated look of furniture check us out.
 Smoke and soot are signs that the stove is releasing pollutants into the indoor air.

 Correct Use of Appliances